 Sternum fracture treatment

-The treatment of sternum fracture is dependent upon the severity of the fracture and the type of organ involved (if any).
-Life saving measures is initiated if severe or life threatening injuries to the lungs, heart or blood vessels are noted.
+The treatment of a sternum fracture is dependent upon the severity of the fracture and the type of organ involved (if any).
+Life-saving measures are initiated if severe or life-threatening injuries to the lungs, heart or blood vessels are noted.

 Individuals suffering from sternal fractures are advised not to perform any actions such as lifting, carrying, or pushing heavy objects, and overhead work until it is healed.

 Prognosis of sternum fracture

-Wearing protective equipment while involved in contact or high impact sports and while working at high rise construction sites can prevent the sternum fracture in these groups of individuals.
-Lifting, pulling heavy equipments at work without proper gears should be avoided.
+Wearing protective equipment while involved in contact or high impact sports and while working at high-rise construction sites can prevent a sternum fracture in these groups of individuals.
+Lifting or pulling heavy equipment at work without proper protective gears should be avoided.